 A compensating transaction is a unique action that negates the prior update.
 For example, if in accounting you made an entry using a bot to debit $20, then the compensating transaction issues a credit for $20.
 This may be required for auditing purposes so that financial and human resources data cannot be manipulated.

-Using RPA to update disparate systems can alleviate a lot of tedious manual and often error-prone activities for humans.
+Using RPA to update disparate systems can alleviate a lot of tedious labor-intensive and often error-prone activities for humans.
 However, this takes planning as no technology is perfect and anytime you’re communicating with another application, there is the potential for failure.
 With proper planning, you can add steps to your bot to remediate failures and ensure that your data stays consistent and accurate.